legstar67/discordBot_TranferLink/README.md

 # discordBot_TranferLink

+----------- COMMANDS -----------
+- "httpsREST_OF_YOUR_LINK" open directly the link on firefox
+- ".c YOUR TEXT" sends your text to the clipboard of your computer
+- "test" to know who you are and the trusted users

 ----------- GOAL -----------

 With your phone or another device you send to the bot a link.
 The bot which is running on your computer, will instantly open the web link on your navigator.